open-scientific/MFMP-THOR/README.md

 water vapour/steam traverses most of the components.
 Water molecules will act as charge carriers and if charge seperation occurs will lead to positive/negative biases in parts of the system, think of lord Kelvins water droplet device.

-Bob Greenyer once again raises the role of the 'armstrong effect' 1840 which is quite fascinating.
+Bob Greenyer once again raises the role of the 'armstrong effect' 1840 which is a quite fascinating steam boiler electrostatic generator which was the most powerful device until it was replaced by the wimhurst machine.

 ## Summary